-Click the middle subplot.
-In the Runs pane,
+Click the middle subplot in the graphical viewing area.
+In the

-The signal check boxes show the signals that are plotted in the selected subplot, which is outlined in blue.
+The check boxes in the Inspect pane indicate the signals plotted in the selected subplot, which is outlined in blue.

 Select the signal you want to move.

-Drag the signal to the plot you want to move it to.
+Drag the signal to the plot where you want to plot it.

-For more information on working with plots, see Modify a Plot in the Simulation Data Inspector.
+For more information on working with plots, see Create Plots Using the Simulation Data Inspector.

-To pan and zoom independently in a subplot, unlink the subplot.
+To pan and zoom independently in a subplot, you can unlink the subplot.

 Select the subplot you want to unlink.